SteelCompendium/data-md-dse/Bestiary/Cradle Credenza.md

   target: Self
   effects:
   - name: Effect
-    effect: 'The cradle credenza’s speed becomes 0, and they extend themselves into a 5-wall until the start of their next turn.
+    effect: 'The cradle credenza''s speed becomes 0, and they extend themselves into a 5-wall until the start of their next turn.
 Allies adjacent to the wall at the start of their turn regain 5 Stamina and can apply the Magic keyword to their weapon abilities until the end of their turn. '